kibook/s1kd-tools/s1kd-newcom/README.md

 OPTIONS
 =======

--d &lt;defaults&gt;
-Specify the 'defaults' file name.

--p
-Prompt the user for values left unspecified.

 -\# &lt;code&gt;
 The code of the comment, in the form of MODELIDENTCODE-SENDERIDENT-YEAR-SEQ-TYPE.

--L &lt;lang&gt;
-The language ISO code of the new comment.

--C &lt;country&gt;
-The country ISO code of the new comment.

--c &lt;sec&gt;
-The security classification of the new comment.

--o &lt;orig&gt;
-The enterprise name of the originator of the comment.

--t &lt;title&gt;
-The title of the new comment.

--r &lt;type&gt;
-The response type of the new comment.

--b &lt;BREX&gt;
-BREX data module code.

--I &lt;date&gt;
-The issue date of the new comment in the form of YYYY-MM-DD.

--v
-Print the file name of the newly created comment.

--f
-Overwrite existing file.

 -$ &lt;issue&gt;
 Specify which issue of S1000D to use.
 Currently supported issues are: